chuan137/ufo-upiv/README.md

 ## Notice

 * Dir filters/ contains the filters made for upiv project.
-Therefore the ufo framework need to know where to look for these filters.
-To set customized path for filters,  a special patch for ufo-core is needed.
+By sourcing the file in step 3, customized path for filters and kernels are set, and the ufo framework know where to look for these filters.